santiagosayshey/DigiBrain/content/Computer Science/Computer Networks & Applications/Notes/Network Delays.md

 > 1. Pigeon
 > 2. Network
 >
 > **Answer: ** The network does.
 Pigeons are capable of carrying much more information at once than a network is capable of.
 (At least mostly) They could carry some physical disk with hundreds of GB in a single communication.
-We should also consider how fast we can copy data onto t
+We should also consider how fast we can copy data onto the USB, which is often much quicker than it is to load it into a network.

 > [!exercise]+ Exercise 3
-> The NBN has potential speeds of 100 $\frac{mb}{s}$ download and 40 $\frac{mb}{s}$ upload.
+> The NBN has potential speeds of 100 $\frac{Mb}{s}$ download and 40 $\frac{Mb}{s}$ upload.
 Is it faster to send a $4 GB$ file on a USB using a pigeon?
+> **Answer:** Yes.
+At 40mbps upload,